 Get Some Exercise

 Find the time for a session in the gym or a good stroll in the country the day or evening before your wedding.
 Doing exercise releases endorphins into the brain.
 These feel-good chemicals can improve your mood and help to reduce anxiety.
-Exercise could also help you to get a good night’s sleep meaning you’ll be well-rested in preparation for the big day.
+Exercise could also help you to get a good night’s sleep meaning you’ll be well-rested for the big day.
+Not only that but you will have an added glow for your wedding video!

 Let The Little Things Go